 …request my transcript from the University of Texas for my Dual Enrollment classes?

 - If you are applying to a public college or university in Texas, you need to visit www.applytexas.org.Some private schools in Texas also use this website.

 - Some Texas schools are using Common App

 - If you are applying to a private school or a school outside of Texas, please follow the instructions on their website.

 - Keep in mind that each school has specific instructions and deadlines.
 Pay attention and be accurate and complete!

 - A college or university needs three items from you to consider you for admission: application, official transcript, and ACT/SAT score(s).

 …register for ACT/SAT?

-- Cost for the SAT is $52.50.
+- The SAT test base price includes the two main sections: Math and Evidence-Based Reading and Writing.
+There is a fee for adding the optional SAT Essay.
+For the 2019-2020 school year, the SAT costs $49.50 and the SAT with Essay costs $64.50.
+Cost for the SAT is $52.50.
 This includes a score report for you, the high school, and up to four college choices, which you must provide when you register.
 The SAT Subject Tests are generally not used for admissions, although some schools require them for placement.
-Please check with the colleges to which you are applying to determine whether or not they require SAT Subject Tests.For more information and to register, please visit www.collegeboard.org.
+Please check with the colleges to which you are applying to determine whether or not they require SAT Subject Tests.For more information and to register, please visit https://www.collegeboard.org/.

 …register with the NCAA Eligibility Center?